LomNtetha/fraudDetection/README.md

 ## Transparency of Data

 The fraud detection part of the system is specifically detecting whether the claim is fraudulent or legitimate while the client claiming for their benefits during an incident.
-So far the system was enabled to detect whether the claim is fraudulent or legitimate and report or revealed it to the sales support team of the insurance.
+So far the system is enabled to detect whether the claim is fraudulent or legitimate and report or revealed it to the sales support team of the insurance.

 ## Main Working Functionality of the System